British citizenship for children

 Parental consent is not mandatory in this application, but the application would normally be made by the parent or a person with parental responsibility on behalf of the child.

 A person born in the UK to non-British parents, who has spent the first 10 years of life in the UK and has not been out of the country for more than 90 days in any one year during this 10-year period, is entitled to be registered as a British citizen.
+This rule applies even if the child’s parents do not have a legal status in the UK.

 - This type of registration is under s.
 1(4) of the British Nationality Act 1981.